Principal Investigators: Noemi Lopez-Ejeda, ACF and Saul Guerrero, Independent ( co-PI)

 Severe acute malnutrition remains a major public health problem that still affects 16.6 million children under 5 years of age in the world.
 The development of Ready-to-Use Therapeutic Foods in the 2000s was a revolution that brought treatment closer to families.
 Unfortunately, with the current model of outpatient treatment at health centers, only 40% of the children who need it are being reached

-The inclusion of Community Health Workers in the treatment of severe acute malnutrition with a new simplified approach could be that new revolution we are looking for.
+The inclusion of Community Health Workers in the treatment of severe acute malnutrition with a new protocol based on simplified approaches could be that new revolution we are looking for.
 It could bring the treatment even closer by eliminating the main access barriers by reducing time and costs for families and this could help detect cases in less severe conditions.
-It would also allow more integrated treatment with other infectious diseases that can also enhance recovery resulting in more cost-effective interventions
+It would also allow a more integrated treatment with other infectious diseases that can also enhance the recovery making the intervention more cost-effective

 Research findings could contribute to a significant improvement in coverage and cost saving in crisis-affected areas where access to health services is a major issue.